bashrc2/epicyon/specification/activitypub.md

 ### 3.3 The source property

-In addition to all the properties defined by the Activity-Vocabulary, ActivityPub extends the `Object` by supplying the `source` property.
+In addition to all the properties defined by the [Activity Vocabulary](https://www.w3.org/TR/activitystreams-vocabulary), ActivityPub extends the `Object` by supplying the `source` property.
 The `source` property is intended to convey some sort of source from which the `content` markup was derived, as a form of provenance, or to support future editing by clients.
 In general, clients do the conversion from `source` to `content`, not the other way around.

 The value of `source` is itself an object which uses its own `content` and `mediaType` fields to supply source information.